 The surname Boies is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.
 As a general rule, the greater the distance between an individual and their homeland, the larger the territory they were named after.
 For example, a person who only moved to another parish would be known by the name of their original village, while people who migrated to a different country were often known by the name of a region or country from which they came.
-The name Boies is derived from the Old French word bois, which means tree, and indicates that the original bearer lived near a wooded area, such as a forest.
+The name Boies is derived from the Old French word "bois," which means "wood," and indicates that the original bearer lived near a wooded area, such as a forest.

 Early Origins of the Boies family

 The surname Boies was first found in various parts of Scotland including Hugo Delboys who witnessed a confirmation charter by Hugh, Bishop of St. Andrews c.
-1185-1188 (Magni Rotuli Scaccarii Normanniae.)
+1185-1188 according to the Magni Rotuli Scaccarii Normanniae.
 A few years later, Richard del Bois witnessed a confirmation charter of fishery in Torduf between 1194 and 1211.

 Early History of the Boies family

 This web page shows only a small excerpt of our Boies research.
-Another 255 words (18 lines of text) covering the years 1086, 1150, 1296, 1413, 1719, 1465 and 1536 are included under the topic Early Boies History in all our PDF Extended History products and printed products wherever possible.
+Another 128 words (9 lines of text) covering the years 1086, 1150, 1296, 1413, 1719, 1465, 1536, 1543, 1594, 1543, 1594 and are included under the topic Early Boies History in all our PDF Extended History products and printed products wherever possible.

 Boies Spelling Variations

 Spelling variations of this family name include: Boyce, Boyes, Boze, Bois, Boise, Boice, Boas, Bost, Bust, Boast, Boost and many more.

 Early Notables of the Boies family (pre 1700)

 Notable among the family at this time was Hector Boece (sometimes spelt Boethius, or Boyce) (1465-1536), a Scottish philosopher and first Principal of King's College in Aberdeen.

 Migration of the Boies family to Ireland

 Some of the Boies family moved to Ireland, but this topic is not covered in this excerpt.

 Another 60 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.